Labiaplasty in London

 - Reduction in discomfort when wearing tight-fitting clothing or when undertaking sporting activities

-- Labiaplasty may improve sexual function by alleviating discomfort during sexual intercourse – a commonly reported reason for having labiaplasty at Centre for Surgery.
+- Labiaplasty may improve sexual function by alleviating discomfort during sexual intercourse, a commonly reported reason for having labiaplasty at Centre for Surgery.

-Patients who smoke will be advised to stop for at least 2 weeks before the date of their labiaplasty procedure.
+Patients who smoke will be advised to stop for at least two weeks before the date of their labiaplasty procedure.
 Smoking has detrimental effects on microcirculation and is known to slow the wound healing process.
 All medications, prescribed and over-the-counter, will be reviewed.
 Aspirin and aspirin-containing medicines should be stopped both before and after surgery.
 Aspirin and NSAIDs impair the body’s natural clotting process and may cause bleeding complications after surgery.
 If you require pain relief after surgery, paracetamol is advised.

 Whether your procedure is performed under a local or general anaesthetic, it is mandatory to have a responsible adult escort take you home in a car or taxi.
 You must not travel home on public transport after labiaplasty surgery.

-Wedge labiaplasty
+Wedge Labiaplasty

 Wedge labiaplasty is a surgical technique used to reduce the size of the labia minora (the inner vaginal lips).
 This procedure is designed to improve the appearance of the genital area and to relieve discomfort or pain caused by enlarged or irregularly shaped labia.